 Sirmione and its fortress

-Sirmione is located at the southern tip of Lake Garda, on a narrow peninsula that extends into the lake up to the ruins of an ancient Roman villa, offering spectacular views of the lake!
+Sirmione (read our article on that city) is located at the southern tip of Lake Garda, on a narrow peninsula that extends into the lake up to the ruins of an ancient Roman villa, offering spectacular views of the lake!
 Sirmione is undoubtedly the most famous, most visited, and one of the largest towns on Lake Garda.
 We recommend dedicating an entire day to fully enjoy it.

 - The Scaliger castle: This castle, dating back to the 13th century, is a perfectly preserved medieval fortress!
 Located at the entrance to the old town, it is surrounded by water.
 Visitors can explore the castle and climb its ramparts for panoramic views of the lake, although the fortress itself is empty.